-This absolutely stunning family home is located in Midtown Tulsa, an area full of historic homes.
+This absolutely stunning modern home is located in Midtown Tulsa, an area full of historic homes.
 The gated cul de sac the home is on contains three large lots (this one is nearly 2 acres) and a large shared pond next door.
 Lots of this size are extremely rare in this central location.
 The owners, Sara and Jason (the Managing Director at an investment firm in the Oil and Energy Sector), fell in love with this house and saw it’s potential, even though the home wasn’t listed for sale.
 The home is over 10,000 square feet, plus there's a guest house too.
 Although it's being used as a four bedroom home for the owners and their three children, it's more like an eight bedroom home as there's a craft room, an exercise room, a homework room and a playroom.

 The owners brought on the talented Mel Bean of Mel Bean Interiors to help transform the expansive property into an absolute dream home.
 There were a lot of rooms to cover; a home bar, wine room, cinema room, his and hers studies, three kids' rooms, a playroom and a homework room, the kitchen with two pantries, a boot room and a laundry room, a basement den and pool shower, several lounge areas and an enormous master suite with separate his and hers dressing rooms, and even a secret staircase behind a bookcase that leads up to an adults only space.
 Mel Bean made significant layout and structural changes, and designed every room – from the furniture, lighting, drapes and custom cabinetry to the flooring, wall coverings and finishes.